erikdubois/GithubTutorial/README.md

 ### 3. git clone the empty repository

-Go to a terminal and git clone your repository
+Go to a terminal and git clone your repository e.g.

 	git clone https://github.com/erikdubois/Github-Tutorial

-Now you have folder that only **seems** empty.
+Now you have a folder that only **seems** empty.
 There is a hidden folder `.git` in there.

 ### 4. copy/paste scripts

-Copy/paste the files from the downloaded Github-Tutorial inside your own github folder.
+Copy/paste the files from the downloaded **Github-Tutorial** inside your own github folder.
 You can copy/paste the README.md too and change the file.
 You can see what markdown I have used to have titles, bold, images and youtube.